 Red light and sleep

-Supposedly, red light wavelengths encourage your brain to produce melatonin.
+Along with warm lighting, red light wavelengths encourage your brain to produce melatonin.
 This naturally occurring hormone tells your body it’s time to sleep.
 The darker it gets, the more your body releases to put you into REM and circadian rhythm.

 One study found that red light therapy helped improve sleep quality.
 The participants had a deeper sleep and fell asleep faster, too.
-If you need lights in your room at night, red LEDs or bulbs are likely the way to go.
+If you need lights in your room at night, red LEDs or bulbs are the way to go.

 Blue light and sleep